 Rynecki began drawing at an early age.
 According to family lore, he used to use chalk, or sometimes paint when he had some, to draw figures on the floor and walls of his home.
 According to a memoir written by his son, George, “Not once was he actually beaten for breaking the commandment, ‘Thou shalt not create images’.”
 Moshe once explained his drive to paint to his son.
 He told him, “God gave me talent and I truly don’t believe in breaking that natural trend.
 I simply have to do it.
 If He wouldn’t want me to paint, I wouldn’t have that tremendous urge and desire to immortalize on paper or canvas what I see.
 I simply am a writer of sorts—instead of words, I leave my messages in pictures.
 I don’t feel to trespass the Bible’s saying about images.”

-At age 17, Moshe met Paula Mittelsbach, the daughter of a Warsaw family of some means.
-They married, and while Moshe continued his studies at the Warsaw Academy, Paula was left to oversee the household and to run a small store (that store was located on Krucza Street).
+We aren’t sure Moshe’s age when he was married off to Perla (also sometimes referred to as Pearl or Paula) Mittelsbach, the daughter of a Warsaw family of some means.
+They married, and while Perla was left to oversee the household and to run a small store (that store was located on Krucza Street), Moshe painted.
 The store, which sold writing materials, books, and paintings supplies for artists, provided the family with an income.
-At about the same time the store opened, Paula gave birth to a daughter.
+At about the same time the store opened, Perla gave birth to a daughter (Bronislawa).
 About a year and a half later she gave birth to a son, George.

-After completing his formal education, Rynecki went on to paint that which he knew best—the community in which he lived.
+After completing his formal education, Rynecki went on to paint that which he knew best—the Polish-Jewish community.
 In paintings such as The Chess Players and Woman Embroidering he captured people doing everyday activities, and in paintings such as Simhat Torah, Synagogue Interior, and In the Study, his works capture places, events, and issues central to the Jewish community.
 While some of his works were shown in local galleries and were met with good reviews, his son George claims, “he was not successful in selling any of his works.”